TFAGaming/surviv.io/BUGS.md

 **4. Woods:**
 - ❌: Buildings shouldn't be able to spawn on the central island
+- ❌: Picking up Shishigami no Kabuto and then removing it will keep the effects (permanently), and you cannot pick up any other helmet.

 **5. Cobalt:**
 - ❌: Roles nonfunctional